MicrosoftDocs/content-templates/templates/org/azure/developer/sdk-related-resources.md

-author: #Required; your GitHub user alias, with correct capitalization ms.author: #Required; microsoft alias of author ms.service: #Required; use the name-string related to slug in ms.product/ms.service ms.topic: how-to #Required; leave this attribute/value as-is ms.date: #Required; mm/dd/yyyy format
+author: #Required; your GitHub user alias, with correct capitalization ms.author: #Required; microsoft alias of author ms.service: #Required; use the name-string related to slug in ms.product/ms.service ms.topic: #Required; Valid values include: how-to-conceptual, how-to, conceptual, quickstart, faq, glossary ms.date: #Required; mm/dd/yyyy format

 #CustomerIntent: As a < type of user >, I want < what? > so that < why? >.